Discover how the story of God relates to you and our city, under the mentorship of Knoxville's finest.

 Spiritual Formation & Discipline

 This class focuses on the process and practice of spiritual formation; focusing on how the life of God is formed in each of us and how that is designed to impact the way we live our lives in the world.
 The goal is to help each Fellow understand the factors of spiritual formation and how the ancient practices of the faith make space, in community, for the work of transformation to take place.
 The hope is that each Fellow would learn how to live their lives with Jesus in such a way that it impacts every other thing about them, particularly their vocation.
-This is a discussion oriented class.

 Beyond Christ and Culture: Rethinking the Church and Contemporary Society